ayah825/cse15l-lab-reports/lab-report-4.md

 `<control>` `<r>` `java -` (again it seraches for `java -` in previous command run in history and finds the command `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` then press `enter`

-this compiled and ran our tests sucsessfuly.
+This compiled and ran the tests sucsessfuly.

 ![Screenshot of failing test](lab4pics/testFail.png)